validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 _Figure 5.
 Schematic diagram for RAG demo augmented query._

 In Figure 5, we can see RAG augmented query.
-The Mistral-7B model is used for language processing.
+Community version of [Mistral-7B-Instruct](https://huggingface.co/mistral-community/Mistral-7B-Instruct-v0.3) model is used for language processing.
 LangChain is used to integrate different tools of the LLM-based application together and to process the PDF files and web pages.
 A vector database provider such as EDB Postgres for Kubernetes (or Redis), is used to store vectors.
-HuggingFace TGI is used to serve the Mistral-7B model.
+[Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai) to serve the [Mistral-7B-Instruct](https://huggingface.co/mistral-community/Mistral-7B-Instruct-v0.3) model.
 Gradio is used for user interface and object storage to store language model and other datasets.
 Solution components are deployed as microservices in the Red Hat OpenShift Container Platform cluster.